dfandrich/oldmailconvert/README.md

 CompuServe user ID that received the message.
 This is so a To: line can be added to the message, which otherwise would show no indication of the receiver.

+CompuServe was an early time-share and information system that began offering access to the consumer public in 1979, and dominated the field in the 1980s before competitors like AOL entered and Internet access became publicly available.

 Usage:

   compuservecvt -t 77777,111 < old.txt > new.eml